Hue Khai Dinh Tomb, Vietnam - RooWanders

 Flight

 Despite its size, Hue has an international airport – Phu Bai International Airport – located south of the central city.
 However, international flights are limited to Kunming, China, or Luang Prabang in Laos.
 Most flights are primarily domestic from Ho Chi Minh City or Hanoi.
-You could look up the most affordable flights from wherever you are with Skyscanner.
+Find your most affordable flights from wherever you are with Skyscanner.

 Phu Bai Airport is about 15 km – or about a 30-minute ride by car – away from central Hue.